Top 10: Most Dangerous Malware That Can Empty Your Bank Account [Updated]

 Zeus Gameover is used by cybercriminals to collect financial information, targeting various user data from credentials, credit card numbers and passwords to any other private information which might prove useful in retrieving a victim’s banking information.
 GameOver Zeus is estimated to have infected 1 million users around the world.

-For more info about the Zeus P2P Gameover malware, read this article.
+Read this article for more info about the Zeus P2P Gameover malware.

 3. SpyEye (Zeus family)

 SpyEye is a data-stealing malware (similar to Zeus) created to steal money from online bank accounts.
 This malicious software is capable of stealing bank account credentials, social security numbers and financial information that could be used to empty bank accounts.

 This banking Trojan contains a keylogger that tries to retrieve login credentials for an online bank account.
 The attack toolkit is popular among cybercriminals because it can be customized to attack specific institutions or target certain financial data.

 SpyEye is able to start a financial transaction as soon as a targeted user initiates an online operation from his bank account.

-For more information about the SpyEye malware, check this article.
+Check this article for more information about the SpyEye malware.

 4. Ice IX (Zeus family)